Spotting

 KOA has inter-island service by Hawaiian, Southwest, Kamaka, Aloha Air Cargo, and TransAir.

-KOA has US mainland service by Alaska, American, Delta, Southwest, and United; Air Canada and WestJet Airlines from Canada; and a Japan Airlines flight from NRT.
+KOA has US mainland service by Alaska, American, Delta, Hawaiian, Southwest, and United; Air Canada and WestJet Airlines from Canada; and a Japan Airlines flight from NRT.

 Outside KOA, there is a location at the Natural Energy Laboratory of Hawai‘i Authority (NELHA), south of KOA, as well as Wawaioli Beach Park, both on Makako Bay Drive.
 It offers arrival views to Runway 35.